 Parents Magazine has lots of other great suggestions for bento box combos so you won’t get bored—as does Lala Lunchbox—and you can mix and match elements from all of them so they work for you and yours.

 Bentgo Kids' Bento Box, $24.99 from Amazon

 With leak-proof, unbreakable design, rubber edges, and large latches, this is great for younger kids.

-Prep Naturals Glass Meal Prep Containers, 3 for $23.29 on Amazon
+Prep Naturals Glass Meal Prep Containers, 3 for $23.99 from Amazon

 And these 3-compartment, lock-tight containers are perfect for older kids and your own work lunch.